maarjl/CNV_OQS/README.md

 ---

-#### Gene expression (GE) metric
+#### Gene expression metric

-GE metric is calculated as a measure of gene expression deviation of a potential CNV carrier compared to general copy-neutral population.
+Gene expression (GE) metric is calculated as a measure of gene expression deviation of a potential CNV carrier compared to general copy-neutral population.
 The required input includes the pCNV table and gene expression matrix.
 The quality control and normalisation of gene expression values is discussed in the Supplemental Notes of our [paper](https://doi.org/10.1101/2022.02.07.479374) and should be done with external software or scripts.
 In short, we

 1. removed genes with low or no expression in the majority of individuals by requiring for each gene to have ≥ 5 individuals with a count per million (cpm) value greater than 0.5;
 2. normalised remaining genes by weighted trimmed mean of M-values;